toricls/github-codebuild-integration/README.md

 Don't forget to back that value to `false` after your quick work.

 ### Feature Request

-Q: I want to skip CI by adding a tag like `[skip ci]` in commit messages.

-A: It is planned, but not now.

 Q: I need more than one AWS CodeBuild project for my GitHub repository.